Baudouin Prot

-Baudouin Prot (born 24 May 1951) is a French economist who served as chairman of BNP Paribas' Board of Directors till 1 December 2014.
-He is currently a Senior Advisor at Boston Consulting Group and Partners Group.
+Baudouin Prot (born 24 May 1951) is a French economist who was chairman of BNP Paribas' board of directors until December 2014.
+He is now a senior advisor at Boston Consulting Group and Partners Group.

-Early life and education
+Early life

 Prot was born 24 May 1951.
-He graduated from HEC Paris in 1972 and from the École nationale d'administration in 1976.
+He graduated from HEC Paris in 1972, and from the École nationale d'administration in 1976.

 Career

-Career in the public sector
+Public sector

-From 1974 to 1983 Prot was successively the Deputy Prefect of the Franche-Comté region of France, French General Inspector of Finance, and the Deputy Director of Energy and Raw Materials of the Ministry of Industry.
+From 1974 to 1983 Prot was successively the Deputy Prefect of the Franche-Comté region of France, French General Inspector of Finance, and the deputy director of Energy and Raw Materials of the Ministry of Industry.

-Career in private banking
+Private banking

-Prot joined the Banque nationale de Paris in 1983.
+Prot joined Banque Nationale de Paris in 1983.
 After BNP merged with Paribas in 2000, he was appointed CEO in 2003.
 Together with his mentor Michel Pébereau, he built BNP into one of the eurozone’s biggest banks with €1.8 trillion in assets and more than 185,000 employees in 75 countries.
 He stepped down in 2011 to become chairman of the bank's Board of Directors.

 When BNP had to pay $8.9 billion fine to US regulators for sanctions violations – the bank had illegally processed more than $30 billion of transactions for groups in Sudan, Iran and Cuba between 2002 and 2012 –, Prot was replaced by Jean Lemierre.